mohaids/instagram-to-discord-notifier/README.md

 ## Setup Instructions

+This project supports two deployment paths:

+### 🐳 Docker (Recommended)
+Run the bot locally or in the cloud using Docker.
+No EC2 or GUI setup required.

+1. Local Hosting:
+- Follow [build-image.md](./docs-docker/build-image.md) to build your Docker image.
+- Then follow [run-locally.md](./docs-docker/run-locally.md) to run an instance of that image (i.e. a container) locally.

+2. AWS-Hosting:
+- Follow [build-image.md](./docs-docker/build-image.md) to build your Docker image.
+- Then follow [deploy-to-ecs.md](./docs-docker/deploy-to-ecs.md) to deploy the container on AWS (using ECS and ECR).

+For a full overview of all Docker-related files, see [docs-docker/readme.md](./docs-docker/).

+### ☁️ AWS EC2 (Legacy / GUI-based)
-1. Manual Provisioning: Follow the [docs/readme.md](docs/README.md) file for detailed instructions.
+1. Manual Provisioning: Follow the [docs-aws/readme.md](./docs-aws/) file for detailed instructions.

-Currently, doing this project via IaC tools is on hold due to scope creep.
+2. Currently, doing this project via IaC tools is on hold due to scope creep.

 ## Future Security Enhancements